 - Nut milk bag: This is my preferred method.
 A nut milk bag is really not that fancy nor expensive, it is simply a bag made with a fine mesh fabric.
 It is often a sturdier fabric and it holds well when placed over a bowl.
 I also find it easier to hold the extremities when straining.
 These nut milk bags from Bellamei are the ones that I use.

-To use a nut milk bag, place the bag over a large bowl and pour the milk inside the bag.
+*To use a nut milk bag, place the bag over a large bowl and pour the milk inside the bag.
 Then, lift the sides of the bag, twist it to lock the liquid at the bottom and press using your hands to help the milk filter out. - Cheesecloth: It is made from a very soft and delicate mesh-like fabric.
-It sometimes comes in a very large or long tissue, so you might have to cut to the desired size.
+It sometimes comes in a very large or long tissue, so you might have to cut to get the desired size.
 I have used it a few times in the past, but I found it more difficult to manipulate compared to a nut milk bag.

-To use a French press, simply pour the milk inside, then press the mesh down to compress the pulp at the bottom.
+*To use a French press, simply pour the blended milk inside, then press the mesh down to compress the pulp at the bottom.
 Pour the filtered milk (keeping the filter down) and enjoy!

 What to do with the leftover pulp from straining the nut milk

-You can add the pulp to all sorts of baked goods like muffins, cookies and pancakes.
-I also like to simply scoop it in my morning oatmeal and blend some when making smoothies.
 You can also turn the pulp into almond flour or make granola with it.
 This article: "What to do with leftover nut and seed pulp" might help you find tasty ways to reuse it!

 Storage tips